qvest-ssels/TrendRadar/.github/instructions/prompt_machwasichdirsag.txt.instructions.md

 ---
 for test maintain timeouts that are matching the rough expected runtime of the tests if tests are flaky, try to fix them or mark them as xfail with explanation
+---
+after commits or user visible changes, ask to restart the component so its usable rigid checks for strings, secrets and output to prevent leaking sensitive data, cross site scripting, injection attacks